jeepy33/optimalDefensiveTerra/README.md

 # optimalDefensiveTerra
-Text application to determine the optimal defensive terra type for a pokemon.
+Terminal application to determine the optimal defensive terra type for a pokemon. **(You have to have Java installed with it's Path setup correctly to run this, I can probably make something better and more user friendly but not rn its 2 AM)**

 run `javac OpDefT.java` in the main directory followed by: `java OpDefT type1 type2`